polakowo/plnx-grabber/README.md

 # plnx-grabber
-Grabber of trade history from Poloniex exchange
+Grabs trade history from Poloniex exchange and chunk-wise inserts into MongoDB

 ### Installation